ChrisnNg/scheduler/README.md

 #### Running scheduler-api (from the prerequsites)

-While within the root directory of the scheduler-api run-
+If you have not already done so; while within the root directory of the scheduler-api run-

 ```sh
 npm start